heroku/heroku-kong/README.md

 #### Testing

-Any test-specific Lua rocks should be specified in `.luarocks-test` file, so that they are not installed when the app is deployed.
+Any test-specific Lua rocks should be specified in `.luarocks_test` file, so that they are not installed when the app is deployed.

 1. Add tests in `spec/`
   * Uses the [Busted testing framework](http://olivinelabs.com/busted)